 Ontario’s High Water – Part 2: Legal Implications

-In this continuation of my June blog on Ontario’s High Water, we will look at the legal implications of the inundation of water that parts of Ontario are expected to endure over the coming years.
+In this continuation of our June 2020 blog on Ontario’s High Water, we will look at the legal implications of the inundation of water that parts of Ontario are expected to endure over the coming years.

 For the last number of years, we have been seeing reoccurring flooding along the north shores of Lake Erie.
 There is a lawsuit by the State of New York against the International Joint Commission for mismanagement of the outflows of Lake Ontario causing flooding along the American shoreline.
 We are also seeing increased litigation against both private individuals and municipal corporations for mismanagement of stormwater infrastructure.
 The legal implications of Ontario’s high water run the spectrum from neighbour disputes to international litigation.